 HOW DUO WORKS

-The steps for first-time enrollment and device setup for Duo can be found in this guide.
+The steps for first-time enrollment and device setup can be found in the DUO Guide website.

 Explains why two-step verification is important.

 - Choose Your Verification Method:

 Shows the different verification methods you can choose from.

 Walks you through how to add your chosen verification method.

 Explains why it is a good idea to add a second verification method, but also gives you an option to skip it.
 If you choose to add backup method, simply follow step three again.
 It also explains what you will see after either skipping it or adding a backup method.

 PARENTS/GUESTS: If you are a parent or a guest, you will need to manually enroll by clicking the “Enroll” button.
 This process will have you log in, then it will enroll you in Duo and direct you to begin setting up a device for Duo.
 Following the steps in the “First-time enrollment and device setup” section.

 Be aware that without being enrolled in Duo you may not be able to access certain websites and content.
 In addition, anyone with an active university roll cannot unenroll from duo.
 Active University rolls include: current faculty, staff, students, and those needing access to financial information.

 HELP WITH DUO TWO STEP VERIFICATION